ahung/EvernoteClone/README.md

 13. In Notes Controller, nested tags for a note to be able to keep track of current tags
 14. Implemented Adding/Removing Tags from a Note
 15. Fixed smaller bugs that did not hinder major functionality
 16. Added some styling with Bootstrap.
+(End of Allotted Time)
 17. Added Drag and Drop of Tags from Tag Index onto Note Show page
 18. Utilized etch.js to get rich text in note body
 19. Added Password Confirmation to User Sign Up